-At 16 weeks, I Beckham was showing signs for being ready for a schedule change.
+At 16 weeks, Beckham was showing signs of being ready for a schedule change.

 I was having to wake him literally every single time to eat and he was never waking up super or starving or really that interested in eating.